 TIP: We have also written an article about How To Grow Moss Between Flagstones.

-Pay attention to your sunlight conditions and look for mosses growing in the same exposure to better your success, collect different species and mix them to further ensure one species will like the conditions.
+Pay attention to your sunlight conditions and look for mosses growing in the same exposure to better your success; collect different species and mix them to ensure further one species will like the conditions.

 Prepare the site by pulling the weeds between de pavers and filling it with soil.

 First, you can wet the soil and the bottom of the moss to be transplanted.
 Secondly, pack the moss between the pavers and stamp it down with your feet or hands.